sumn2u/learn-javascript/en/browser-object-model-bom/screen.md

 screen
 ```

-The `window.screen` object different properties, some of them are listed here:
+The `window.screen` object has different properties, some of them are listed here:

 | Property | Description |
 | :--- | :--- |